andreew771/PAC-MAN/README.md

 ## Description

 This project implements a Pac-Man game in C++ as part of Lab 2.
 The task builds upon previous lab assignments and is developed in the `lab02` branch of the repository.
-The project includes multiple source files (`*.cpp`) and header files (`*.h`) that define structures and classes for the game logic, along with a `Makefile` for manual compilation and building of the project.
+The project includes multiple source files (`*.cpp`) that define structures and classes for the game logic, along with a `Makefile` for manual compilation and building of the project.

 ## Requirements